-After access has been revoked, those users or groups will no longer see your personal space in the Users space:
+After access has been revoked, those users or groups will no longer see your personal folder in the People folder:

-As long as we’re on the subject, when clicking the Settings icon you might have noticed another option (Set as Your Default Space):
+As long as we’re on the subject, when clicking the Settings icon you might have noticed another option (Set as your default folder):

-This option makes it easier for you to locate your personal space, something that can be useful in an organization with many spaces.
+This option makes it easier for you to locate your personal folder, something that can be useful in an organization with many folders.

-If you’d prefer to go back to the default setting, simply click the Settings icon and then click Unset as Your Default Space.
+If you’d prefer to go back to the default setting, simply click the Settings icon and then click Remove as your default folder.